BraixV1/BraixV1/README.md

 - 🌱 I’m currently learning C# ASP.NET VUE REACT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me discord: lilbob#0010
-- I'm right now helping with front end development of TalTech gamejam page
+- Currently focusing on swift and kotlin development

 <!---
 BraixV1/BraixV1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.